rustfoundation/foundation.rust-lang.org/news/2023-12-21-improving-supply-chain-security.md

 ---

-The Rust Foundation is coordinating a project with the Rust Project and other stakeholders to improve supply chain security in the Rust ecosystem, starting with ensuring that Rust releases and crates can be verified in a secure, low overhead way.
-We will be implementing this project by working directly with the affected Rust teams through the normal Rust RFC process via a series of RFCs.
+The Rust Foundation is co-ordinating an effort with the Rust Project and other stakeholders to improve supply chain security in the Rust ecosystem.
+We will start by ensuring that Rust releases and crates can be verified in a secure, low overhead manner and will work directly with affected Rust teams via a series of RFCs.

 ## Background